FindArticles FindArticles

 Table of Contents

-• What the EU said Google did
+• What the EU says Google did

 • Google plans to appeal

-• Beyond the money: remedies that could bite
+• Beyond the money: fixes that sting

 • Global ripple effects